Umar1998/Umar1998/README.md

 - 👋 Hi, I’m Umar Abdullah
-- 👀 I’m interested in Data Science and Machine Learning and currently I am persuing Masters in Data Science and Analytics from IIITA.
+- 👀 I’m interested in Data Science and Machine Learning and currently I am persuing Masters in Data Science and Analytics from IIIT Allahabad.
 - 🌱 I’m currently learning Deep Learning especially deep learning based sequence models.
 - 📫 you can reach me at umara040@gmail.com